tauri-apps/tauri-docs/docs/guides/building/sidecar.md

 }
 ```

 A binary with the same name and a `-$TARGET_TRIPLE` suffix must exist on the specified path.
 For instance, `"externalBin": ["binaries/my-sidecar"]` requires a `src-tauri/binaries/my-sidecar-x86_64-unknown-linux-gnu` executable on Linux.
-You can find the current platform's target triple running the following command:
+You can find the current platform's target triple by running the following command:

 ```shell
 rustc -Vv | grep host | cut -f2 -d' '